amirclear/To-Do-List/README.md

 To-Do List App
-A simple Java command-line application for managing tasks and sub-tasks.
+A simple Java command-line application for managing tasks and sub-tasks

 Features:
 ✅ Create tasks with due dates